iip-ecosphere/platform/platform/resources/ecsRuntime/README.md

-# ECS runtime of the IIP-Ecosphere platform
+# ECS runtime of the oktoflow platform

 Interfaces (SPI) and basic implementation of container and service management agent running on compute resources.